arhassan98/thinkey/Terms_of_Service.md

 ## Questions & Contact Information

 Questions or comments about the Service may be directed to us at the email address **[SUPPORT EMAIL ADDRESS]**.

-**[FINAL NOTE: CERTAIN APPLICATION STORES (E.G., APPLE APP STORE, GOOGLE PLAY, ETC.) MAY REQUIRE YOU TO INCLUDE ADDITIONAL TERMS AND CONDITIONS IN THESE TERMS OF SERVICE AS A CONDITION TO MAKING YOUR APPLICATION AVAILABLE ON SUCH PLATFORM.
-IF APPLICABLE, REVIEW YOUR AGREEMENT WITH ANY SUCH APPLICATION STORE TO DETERMINE IF ADDITIONAL TERMS ARE REQUIRED.]**